Utter devastation, I thought as I saw the impact of the flash flooding in Ross-on-Wye last week.

 Phosphate pollution in the River Wye is a very serious issue, destroying the fragile ecosystem and habitats along this gorgeous river, with huge implications for local businesses, tourism and public health.

-Building on the work of Councillor Elissa Swinglehurst and the Wye and Usk Foundation, I was the first to press for a cross border, all-catchment collective long-term action plan, in September 2020.
+Building on the work of Councillor Elissa Swinglehurst and the Wye and Usk Foundation, I was the first to highlight this issue, in September 2020, press the agencies for a collective response, and then call for a cross border, all-catchment collective long-term action plan.

 In June 2021, working with Bill Wiggin MP, Fay Jones MP, Mark Harper MP and David Davies MP, I called the national agencies and the local councils on both sides of the border to a special meeting devoted to this issue.
 In October 2021 I coordinated a letter from Wye catchment MPs to the Chief Secretary to the Treasury, calling for a specific spending package devoted to the Wye in the 2021 three year Spending Review.